Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Maybe this sounds familiar:

-After months (or even years) of meetings upon meetings, a CEO and her team finalize an ambitious strategy.
-They sell the vision to the board and roll out the details to employees with excitement, generating much fanfare.
-They work in eager anticipation, watching for all of the moving parts to click into place.
+After months of meetings, a CEO and her team finalize an ambitious business strategy.
+They sell the vision to the board and roll out the details to employees, generating much excitement.
+They work in eager anticipation, watching for all of the moving parts to click into place, hoping for successful outcomes.

 • Only 1 in 3 leaders agree their company has a “well-defined” strategy